Moduli of spaces with prescribed homotopy groups: Classification of spaces

-\begin{rem} One can show that the $\infty$-category of all towers satisfying these two conditions above is equivalent to $\spaces$, the equivalence given by taking limits, see \cite{lurie_higher_topos_theory}[7.2.1.10]. \end{rem}
+into the $\infty$-category of towers satisfying the two conditions above, is an equivalence of $\infty$-categories \cite[7.2.1.10]{lurie_higher_topos_theory}.
+The inverse equivalence is given by forming the limit. \end{rem}

 The Postnikov tower presents each space as being constructed in steps, each step taken one level up the tower.
-To describe the necessary data to take such a step, that is, to describe $X_{\leq n}$ given the knowledge $X_{\leq (n-1)}$, is the classical subject of Postnikov invariants.
-Our approach will be the one based on the Grothendieck construction, so we begin by reviewing the latter.
+To describe the necessary data to take such a step, that is, to describe $X_{\leq n}$ given $X_{\leq (n-1)}$, is the classical subject of Postnikov invariants.
+Our approach will be based on the Grothendieck construction, so we begin by reviewing the latter.

-If $p: Y \rightarrow X$ is a map of spaces, then it is a classical result that we have an associated functor from the fundamental groupoid of $X$ into the homotopy category of spaces.
-The functor takes a point $x \in X$ to the fibre of $p$ over $x$, functoriality is provided by lifting of paths in $X$.
+If $p \colon Y \rightarrow X$ is a map of spaces, then it is a classical result that we have an associated functor from the fundamental groupoid of $X$ into the homotopy category of spaces.
+The functor takes a point $x \in X$ to the fibre of $p$ over $x$, and functoriality is provided by lifting of paths in $X$.

-Using the langauge of $\infty$-categories, one can be more precise and show that from such a map one can construct an honest functor $\widetilde{p}: X \rightarrow \spaces$ of $\infty$-categories, the classical construction being recovered by passing to homotopy categories.
+Using the langauge of $\infty$-categories, one can be more precise and show that from such a map one can construct an honest functor $\widetilde{p} \colon X \rightarrow \spaces$ of $\infty$-categories, the classical construction being recovered by passing to homotopy categories.
 Conversely, the colimit of any such $\widetilde{p}$ is canonically a space over $X$, since the colimit of a terminal functor is $X$ itself.
-The following result is fundamental to $\infty$-category theory.
+A fundamental result is that these two constructions are inverse to each other: